imjohanecher/info-cern-ch/README.md

 # info-cern-ch
 # Create files on Visual code
-# Still learning the layout and format
-# Go to cmder to push my projet with Git to Github
-# git commit
+# Remove files from cmder, commit and push.
-# Git push info-cern-ch
-# Go on Github to upload files
+# update files in VSC
+# Stage my changes, commit and push
-# Comment my project
+# comment my project on readme.
-# clone it and commit.
-# I am adding a README as documentary.